 The Executive Committee, ensures the proper functioning of the Foundation between meetings of the Board

-Board Sub-committees, such as the Audit Committee, Investment Committee, Nominations Committee, Grant Making Oversight Committee, etc.
+Board Sub-committees, such as the Audit Committee, Investment Committee, Nominations Committee, Oversight Committee, etc.

-The Secretariat, in Geneva, Switzerland, composed of a Director and four staff members, who manage the daily business of the Foundation.
-The Director is appointed by the Executive Committee.
+The Secretariat, in Geneva & Kandersteg, Switzerland, is composed of a Chief Executive Officer and up to five staff members, who manage the daily business of the Foundation.
+The CEO is appointed by the Executive Committee.